e-mail: bok@dhit.pl

 price from 1 pcs

-Call us tel: +48 888 99 98 98 or contact us through form on the contact page.
-You can check the strength and the shape of neodymium magnet in our force calculator force calculator
+Give us a call tel: +48 888 99 98 98 or contact us through form on the contact page.
+You can check the mass as well as the shape of neodymium magnets in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.